>

 • CBT itself has evolved.
 Traditional 2nd wave CBT uses restructuring of thoughts to change feelings.
 It was the CBT used in my clinics from 2005-2018, some of which was included in the original Tinnitus E-Programme until 2018.
 It is the form still found in most "CBT for Tinnitus" online and self-help publications to date, particularly by those without a psychology or psychotherapy background, training and experience, but also it is still used by many psychologists and psychotherapists

-• Since 2018, it is psychological flexibility that is incorporated in to the CBT for Tinnitus E-Programme, along with 3rd wave CBT practices, including those from Acceptance & Commitment Therapy (ACT) that are particularly helpful when learning how to live a normal life alongside tinnitus.
-These are found to be more intuitive and user-friendly by patients.
-The CBT in this course brings about a change in perspective - this means a recovery-oriented perspective is developed rather than the user being stuck in a problem-oriented mindset: ACT, CBT and Neuroscience
+• Since 2018, it is psychological flexibility that is incorporated in to the CBT for Tinnitus E-Programme, along with additional 3rd wave CBT practices, including those from Acceptance & Commitment Therapy (ACT) that are particularly helpful when learning how to live a normal life alongside tinnitus.
+These are found to be more intuitive and user-friendly than the old 2nd wave form of CBT by patients.
+The CBT in this course brings about a change in perspective through adaptive plasticity - this means a recovery-oriented perspective is developed rather than the user being stuck in a problem-oriented mindset.
+There is additional information in the blog post: ACT, CBT and Neuroscience

 • There is no "ban" on using sound enrichment i.e. the playing of music or other everyday background sound in the environment free field or using bone conduction headphones.
 For those using the CBT for Tinnitus E-Programme, such use spontaneously diminishes, without a need to ban its use